SimonLodal/xenum/docs/README.md

     See discussion below.
 Valid values are:
     - ext (the default, if empty): Declare in generated header, define in generated source.
     - cxp: Declare and define constexpr, in generated header.
+  - [1] (from${propertyName}): How to implement the from${propertyName}() lookup method for
+    this custom property.
+See discussion about efficiency below.
+Also note that this requires that all the values of this custom property are unique; if not, the lookup function results are undefined (it may return any of them, or even just fail). - Valid values are:
+    - off (the default, if empty): Do not implement this method.
+    - ext: Declare in generated header, define in generated source.
+    - inl: Declare and define inline, but not constexpr, in generated header.
+    - cxp: Declare and define constexpr, in generated header.
+This produces a separate cxpFrom${propertyName}() method, but also includes the plain inline from${propertyName}().

 ##### Warning about inline/constexpr methods
 You can implement the get*() and from*() functions for identifiers and custom properties in different ways (the options above).
-The default ("ext" option) is to generate their declaration in the header, and the definition (along with related data) in the source file.
+The default ("ext" option) is to generate their declaration in the header, and the definition (along with related data) in the source file (and in the case of from${propertyName}(), the default is to not generate it at all, because it requires all values to be unique).

-You can also have these functions implemented inline or constexpr, but you should only use these options if you really need constexpr access to the data, or for some reason want it to be inlined.
-They come with big costs.
+You can also have these functions implemented inline or constexpr, but you should only do this if you really need constexpr access to the data, or for some reason want it to be inlined.
+They come with big costs:

 - Compile time cost: All source units that include the header will run the whole code generation (several iterations over the whole xenum declaration).
 This can take considerable time if your